khidayat527/DSC180A-Methodology-5/index.md

 **1. What is the most interesting topic covered in your domain this quarter?**

-The most interting topic covered is working with geospatial data involving different geospatial formats including lines points, multi-polygons in which I was able to plot conductor spans, weather station locations and vegetations areas within San Diego.
+The most interting topic covered is working with geospatial data involving different geospatial formats including lines, points, multi-polygons.
+I had no prior experience to using geospatial data and using geopanda libaries but I was able to get a hang of it at the end.
+Then, I was able to plot conductor spans, weather station locations and vegetations areas within San Diego which I think was cool.
 Moreover, it is interesting because I get to work with Big Data involving more than 700,000 rows of data which involves heavy computations with GPUs.

 **2. Describe a potential investigation you would like to pursue for your Quarter 2 Project.**